 Subclass of: E64 End of Existence

-Scope note: This class comprises the events that result in the formal or informal termination of an E74 Group of people.
+Scope note: This class comprises the events that result in the formal or informal termination of an instance of E74 Group of people.

 If the dissolution was deliberate, the Dissolution event should also be instantiated as an instance of E7 Activity.